Resveratrol supplement image

 Cognition and mood in perimenopause: A systematic review and meta-analysis.
 (2014)

-cognition depression risk mood +2 more
+Cognition depression risk mood +2 more

 Effect of resveratrol on cognitive and memory performance and mood: A meta-analysis of 225 patients